Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

 Each session will focus on a specific theme and offer a one-credit experiential learning focused course to enhance the theme.

-Summer Session 1 offers Global Governance, Swiss Sports and Communications, and Swiss Art and Photography Markets.
+- Summer Session 1 offers Global Governance and Economics, Swiss Art and Photography Markets, and Swiss Sports Media Management and Marketing.

 Read more about the course offerings in each session below.